goastian/midori-desktop/remote/doc/marionette/SeleniumAtoms.md

 1. Open the Javascript file of the exported atom.
 See above for its location.

-2. Remove the contained license header, which can be found somewhere in the middle of the file.

-3. Update the parameters of the wrapper function (at the very top) so that those are equal with the used parameters in `atom.sys.mjs`.
+2. Add the related function name and `element` as parameters to the wrapper function, which can be found at the very beginning of the file so that it is equal to the parameters in `atom.sys.mjs`.

+3. Copy and paste the whole contents of the file into the left textarea on
+   <https://jsonformatter.org/json-stringify-online> to get a stringified
+   version of all the required functions.

-4. Copy the whole content of the file, and replace the existing code for the atom in `atom.sys.mjs`.
+4. Copy and paste the whole contents of the right textarea, and replace the existing code for the atom in `atom.sys.mjs`.

 ### Test the changes